 Benefits of Coding

 Why learn coding at all?
 If you’re wondering how hard is it to learn coding, then you’ve probably already pondered the benefits.
-From creating websites to developing cutting-edge technologies such as AI and machine learning, the possibilities are endless.
+From web development to cutting-edge technologies such as AI and machine learning, the possibilities are endless.
 Learning how to code can offer numerous benefits, including: